bytingbits/varisai-verse/README.md

 # varisai-verse
-A kutti project to generate varisais if you enter the first line :)
+A small project to generate varisais if you enter the first line :)
+---
+What's a varisai?